 Charles Darwin University Vice-Chancellor’s International High Achievers Scholarships — Offering 25-50 per cent tuition fee scholarships to international undergraduate and postgraduate students who have a record of academic excellence and high achievement.

-Curtin University International Research Scholarships – International scholarships for students undertaking master’s or PhD programmes.
+Curtin University – International scholarships for students at all levels.

 Macquarie University International Scholarships – Provides a partial tuition fee scholarship for academically bright students to study an undergraduate or postgraduate degree.
 The amount varies up to A$10,000 (£5,586).

-UNSW International Scholarships — For international undergraduate and postgraduate coursework students commencing full-time study at UNSW.
+UNSW Sydney International Scholarships — for international undergraduate and postgraduate coursework students commencing full-time study at UNSW Sydney.
 The scholarships may provide full or partial tuition fee payment, while others provide a stipend to assist with the costs associated with your studies.